 Arbor Realty Trust - Asset Resilience Ratio

-Arbor Realty Trust (ABR) has an Asset Resilience Ratio of 3.05% as of September 2025.
+Arbor Realty Trust (ABR) has an Asset Resilience Ratio of 3.33% as of December 2025.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read ABR total debt and obligations for a breakdown of total debt and financial obligations.
+Check Arbor Realty Trust strategic capital allocation to assess the company's strategic physical and investment asset allocation.

 Liquid Assets